bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 ## Intro

-On January 25th, 2024 OpenAI made several key announcements that should be used to extract several emerging patterns that can be applied to a Generative AI (or AI) strategy.
+On January 25th, 2024 OpenAI made several key announcements that highlight several emerging patterns that should be considered to a Generative AI (or AI) strategy.
 What key innnovations did OpenAI announce?

 - Two new embedding models, with fluid dimension sizes & pricing options
 - An updated GPT-4 Turbo preview model
 - An updated GPT-3.5 Turbo model, with reduced pricing
 - An updated text moderation model

-A full summary of announcements from OpenAI: [https://openai.com/blog/new-embedding-models-and-api-updates](https://openai.com/blog/new-embedding-models-and-api-updates)
+A full summary of announcements from OpenAI can be found here: [https://openai.com/blog/new-embedding-models-and-api-updates](https://openai.com/blog/new-embedding-models-and-api-updates)

 In this article, I will uncover how these seemingly simple announcements uncover several important patterns in the Generative AI space that every person crafting an Generative AI strategy should be aware of.